dbt-labs/docs.getdbt.com/website/docs/docs/dbt-cloud-apis/sl-python-sdk.md

 ## Installation

-To install the SDK, you'll need to specify optional dependencies depending on whether you want to use it synchronously (backed by [requests](https://github.com/psf/requests/)) or with asynchronous ([asyncio](https://docs.python.org/3/library/asyncio.html) backed by [aiohttp](https://github.com/aio-libs/aiohttp/)).
+To install the SDK, you'll need to specify optional dependencies depending on whether you want to use it synchronously, backed by [requests](https://github.com/psf/requests/), or with asynchronous ([asyncio](https://docs.python.org/3/library/asyncio.html) backed by [aiohttp](https://github.com/aio-libs/aiohttp/)).

 <Tabs>
 <TabItem value="sync" label="Sync installation">